MailTape/MailTape-v1/_posts/2018-03-25-Christine-Ott.md

 _Sanjay_: **"**[Chris](http://chrislittleboat.tumblr.com/) is a musician based in Bristol, UK, working as a composer, performer and sound designer with [The Paper Cinema](http://www.thepapercinema.com/).
 This piece is a quartet for clarinet, violin, cello and piano inspired in part by Oliver Messiaen's Quatuor pour la fin du temps, and performed by the [Octandre Ensemble](https://www.octandre.com/).**"**

 ## Mary Lattimore – The Quiet at Night
-_Sanjay_: **"**Subtle and stray harp plucks like gentle accretions of sounds that bounce into each other and evaporate give this piece a feeling of seclusion deep in the forest.
+_Sanjay_: **"**Subtle and stray harp plucks like gentle accretions of sounds that bounce into each other and evaporate give this piece, by [Mary Lattimore](http://marylattimoreharpist.tumblr.com/), a feeling of being secluded deep in the forest.
 A beautifully meditative piece for this Sunday morning.**"**

 ## Saltland – ICA
 _Sanjay_: **"**Meaning 'be strong' in Urhobo, [Kokoroko](https://www.facebook.com/kokorokomusic/) return with this contribution to Brownswood Recording's recent compilation, [We Out Here](https://weouthere.bandcamp.com/album/we-out-here).
 A beautifully melodic track to listen to whilst your morning coffee percolates, opening with lightly picked guitars and somber percussion.**"**